Recipe 2. Downloading Data from the Spitzer Heritage Archive - A Detailed Example

 Step 2.
 Position search by name

 You are dropped by default into a "position search."
 (There are other search options on the left.)
-Because the object we care about (CG4) is a galactic, not an extra-galactic, object, SIMBAD (rather than NED) is a better name resolver.
+Because the object we care about (CG4) is a Galactic, not an extra-galactic, object, SIMBAD (rather than NED) is a better name resolver.
 By default, it comes up with “Try NED first then SIMBAD” as the coordinate resolution option.
 If you just type in “CG4”, and don’t change anything else, it will go to NED first, and find a galaxy by the name of CG4, at +31 degrees declination – you can see this under the “name or position” box, where the SHA resolves the name in real time.
 This is NOT what we want.
 Either before you type in “CG4” or even after you have done so, pick “Try SIMBAD first then NED” from the pulldown.
 It will then go and get the coordinates in real time, at the correct location, near –46 degrees declination.
 (Wanting to search for a whole bunch of targets?
-See the online help or the SHA manual for more information on the file format.)
+See the online help for more information on the file format.)

 We would like to further restrict our search by instrument, so click on "More options."